-Why should you and I care about orphans?
+Why should you and I care about children?

-We hope that you will choose to find a way to bring hope, care and love to orphans, whether it’s in your community or across the globe; whether it’s with Danita’s Children or another reputable orphan care organization.
+We hope that you will choose to find a way to bring hope, care and love to vulnerable children, whether it’s in your community or across the globe; whether it’s with Danita’s Children or another reputable orphan care organization.
 Your involvement, at whatever level, will make a difference.

 Adapted from Tom Davis, author Fields of the Fatherless.

 - God calls Himself the Father of the fatherless.